"We become, and are ourselves, only in relation to others..." (John Shotter, 1993)

 Group therapy offers participants a great deal of support in exploring all aspects of life and relationships with others in a safe space.
 I make use of Psychodrama and creative action methods which facilitates group members to develop their spontaneity and creative problem solving processes with each other.
 Groups are offered for women only or for a mixed group.
 Some groups might have a theme or be a general personal development group.
 Groups are run as one off workshops or once once a week for 10 weeks.
 Click below to be advised of upcoming groups.

 Partners, couples, adult siblings and other family members often come to therapy to explore some aspect of their relationship that they have been unable to make sense of or resolve on their own.
 I work with every kind of configuration of relationships including poly partners.
 Therapy with the people who matter most to us in life has the potential to be a profoundly transformative and healing process for a relationship.
 It may also provide clarity about the future of a relationship.
 Participants are able to work on a whole range of issues including intimacy, sexuality, power, betrayal, change, loss and illness in a safe and containing way that is respectful of differences and shared goals.

-I offer an initial free consultation as a first step in exploring whether I am a good fit for your needs.
+We will begin with an initial consultation as a first step in exploring whether I am a good fit for your needs.

 At this session we can explore any initial questions you may have about working with me and how I might be of assistance at this time.
 This will help us to begin to get a sense of...